cgwire/kitsu/docs/short/README.md

 ## Create an Edit

-You can track tasks at the **Edit** Level, in Kitsu.
+You can track tasks at the **Edit** Level in Kitsu.

 It's especially useful when
-you have several edits to track through several step of validation.
-For example you can track your whole movie and several trailers, and you track the First Edit, Fine edit, mix etc.
+You have several edits to track through several validation steps.
+For example, you can track your whole movie, several trailers, and the First Edit, Fine Edit, Mix, etc.

 ::: warning
-Per default **Edit** page will not be displayed until you have task types for it on your **production library** (setting page)
+Per default, the **Edit** page will not be displayed until you have task types for it on your **production library** (setting page)
 :::

 To use this page, you need to first create a dedicated task type on your **Global Library** with the **Edit** attribute.

 See **Pipeline customization** Section to create a new **Task Type**.

 [Pipeline customization](../customization-pipeline/README.md)

 Once you have created your **Task Types**  on your **Global Library**, add them to your **Production Library**, you will see the **Edit** displayed on the navigation drop-down menu.